pvv88/GettingAndCleaningData/codebook.md

 ### 4. Appropriately labels the data set with descriptive variable names.

--   tidydata was laeled properly through the use of gsub.
+-   tidydata was labeled properly through the use of gsub.

 <!-- -->